silinternational/tfc-ops/README.md

 ## Required ENV vars
 - `ATLAS_TOKEN` - Must be set as an environment variable.
 Get this by going to https://app.terraform.io/app/settings/tokens and generating a new token.
+- `ATLAS_TOKEN_DESTINATION` - Only necessary if cloning to a new organization in TF Cloud.

 ## Installation
 There are three ways to download/install this script: